 Growing out of recommendations in the State Criminal Justice Plan, staff is attempting to launch a state crime victimization survey modeled on the U.S. Department of Justice, Bureau of Justice Statistics' Crime Victimization Survey, and similar efforts in other states.
 Staff developed a "request for proposals" which will have the selected vendor undertake the survey, incorporate defined sampling and methodological strategies, and provide the Authority with a data file.
 The RFP was finalized and published in October 2001 pursuant to Department of Central Management Services guidelines.
-Proposals were received and reviewed by staff.
-Staff has met with the prospective vendor and expects to implement the survey in the Spring 2002.
+Proposals were received and reviewed by staff, and a contractor was selected.
+Research protocols were developed, reviewed and approved by the Authority's Institutional Review Board.
+The contract is nearing finalization and the sample information has been requested from the Illinois Secretary of State's Office.
+The survey should be initiated in the fall of 2002.